-IFCA acknowledges that we are currently at the beginning of our sustainability journey and much can still be done to improve our sustainability efforts.
+The Group acknowledges that we are currently at the dawn of our sustainability journey and much can still be done and will be done to improve our sustainability efforts.
 We recognise the importance of being a responsible and sustainable organisation and that it goes beyond measuring our financial performance.
-The Management is committed to this endeavour and we look forward to improving and share further on our sustainability efforts in the years to come.
+The Management is committed to this endeavour and we look forward to improving and share further our sustainability efforts in the years to come.